 Mendez received her law degree from the University of Maryland Francis King Carey School of Law and her bachelor’s degree from the University of Richmond.
 She also holds a certificate in nonprofit management from Georgetown University and a professional certificate in peace and conflict resolution through the Rotary Peace Center at Chulalongkorn University in Bangkok, Thailand.
 She is a native Spanish speaker, originally from Medellín, Colombia, and also speaks fluent French.

-Wendy Wylegala is Deputy Director for Legal Technical Assistance at Kids in Need of Defense (KIND), a national non-profit organization that provides free legal services to unaccompanied immigrant children facing removal proceedings.
-She designs legal training programs, writes practice guidance, and provides case-specific technical assistance to a legal staff of over 130 in KIND’s ten field offices.
-Wendy joined KIND in November 2008 as a pro bono coordinator, working in the Newark, NJ and New York, NY field offices.
-In that capacity, she trained and mentored pro bono attorneys, and conducted intake interviews and know-your-rights programs for detained and released unaccompanied children.
-Later she served as supervising attorney in the New York field office for four years until assuming her current role in January 2016.
+Wendy Wylegala is Director for Legal Technical Assistance at Kids in Need of Defense (KIND), a national non-profit organization that provides free legal services to unaccompanied immigrant children facing removal proceedings.
+She designs legal training programs, writes practice guidance, and provides case-specific technical assistance to a legal staff of over 180 in KIND’s ten field offices.
+Wendy joined KIND in November 2008, working in the Newark, NJ and New York, NY field offices where she trained and mentored pro bono attorneys, and conducted intake interviews and know-your-rights programs for detained and released unaccompanied children.
+Until 2016 she served as supervising attorney in the New York field office.
 Before joining KIND, Wendy worked at a private law firm for eight years, and represented special immigrant juvenile clients on a pro bono basis.
 Before attending law school, she was an Ombudsman at New York City’s Office of the Public Advocate.
 She is admitted to practice in New York, and received her law degree from New York University School of Law, and her B.A. from Barnard College.
 She is a member of the New York City Chapter of AILA, and of the Immigration and Nationality Committee of the New York City Bar Association.